ultimatezachgrafton/to-do-app/README.md

 To-Do App utilizing javascript and local storage.

-Got stuff to do?
-Type an item and hit enter to add it to your list.
+<a href="https://ultimatezachgrafton.github.io/to-do-app">Try it here!</a>

-Click an item to cross it out and feel the endorphins flow (this is the BEST and most ESSENTIAL function of any to-do app).
+1. Type an item and hit enter to add it to your list.
-Click it again to delete it right out of there.
+2. Click an item to cross it out and feel the endorphins flow (this is the BEST and most ESSENTIAL function of any to-do app).

-Summary
+3. Click it again to delete it right out of there.

-I wrote this app to learn to communicate with local storage.
+<b>Summary</b><br>
-My intention was to keep the styling minimal.
-Who wants visual clutter stressing them out when they update their to-do list?
+I wrote this app to learn to communicate with local storage and to dynamically update the page to reflect user-based changes in real time.
+Stylistically, my intention was to keep everything minimally cluttered.
+All was completed without any libraries.

-Author: Zach Grafton - Full Stack Developer - Android Developer - Website | LinkedIn
+<b>Author:</b> Zach Grafton - Full Stack Developer - Android Developer - Website | LinkedIn